trollcop/usbimager/README.md

 Known Issues
 ------------

 Needs lots of testing.
-MacOSX port seems to have issues with phtread?
-It would be nice to have a full native main_darwin.m in Obj-C, would solve the ugly interface and threading problems.
+For MacOSX it would be nice to have a full native main_cocoa.m in Obj-C.

 Authors
 -------